 For Example: 16″x20″ canvas is 16×20 =320 square inches You charge $.60 per square inch = $192.00*

 24×36” canvas is 24×36 = 864 square inches You charge $.60 per square inch = $518.40*

 36”x48” canvas is 36×48 = 1728 square inches You charge $.60 per square inch = $1036.80*

 If you work in a large range of sizes, a flat fee per square inch may need to be adjusted or little canvases would cost too little and large ones would cost too much.
 Consider a sliding scale of different rates for different size ranges. sq.in. <= 500, then $.90 / sq.in. sq.in. <= 1000, then $.60 / sq.in. sq.in. > 1000, then $.50 / sq.in.

 Oftentimes the first go at pricing may seem too low for a year’s work or too high for a single piece.
 Talk to other artists.
 Visit websites of local artists.
 Try not to undersell yourself but do compare quality, size and experience.

 A good start is to try finding a factor that lands somewhere between the following two statements.

 Once you set your prices document them so you can reference.
 Use a simple notebook or create a spreadsheet.
 This becomes the start of your inventory list.
 It is a good business practice.

-Being confident in your pricing will help you then next time someone says “Oh I can’t afford that!”
-There is no need to haggle.
+Being confident in your pricing will help you, so that the next time someone says, “Oh I can’t afford that!” there is no need to haggle.
 Smile and thank them for their interest.